Tupua Tigafua

-Tupua Tigafua is a Sāmoan choreographer and dancer based in Aotearoa New Zealand.
+Tupua Tigafua is a Samoan choreographer and dancer based in New Zealand.
 Tigafua was a recipient of the Creative New Zealand Arts Pasifika Award for Emerging Artist in 2017.
 In 2021, the Wellington Theatre Awards presented him with the Excellence Award for Choreography and Movement for original work Ciggy Butts in the Sand.

 Early life

-Born in Mount Wellington, Tāmaki Makaurau.
-Tigafua is of Sāmoan descent with links to Safa’ato’a, Lefaga and Faleū, Manono.
-The youngest of five siblings, he was a practitioner of Sāmoan and Tongan dance.
+Born in Mount Wellington, Auckland.
+Tigafua is of Samoan descent with links to Safa’ato’a, Lefaga and Faleū, Manono.
+The youngest of five siblings, he was a practitioner of Samoan and Tongan dance.
 Tigafua's first attempt to transition to contemporary dance resulted in not completing studies at Unitec.